Students Connect to Brandeis History and More with Archives and Special Collections

 “Louis Brandeis has beautiful handwriting, but it can be really difficult to read,” she said.

-Items which are too fragile or awkwardly-sized and -shaped to be scanned or photographed can be shown to classes in a live shot via the new HoverCam.
+Items which are too fragile or awkwardly-shaped to be scanned or photographed can be shown to classes in a live shot via the new HoverCam.
 And while classes may not be looking at as many materials as they were in person, they are often able to get a closer look than ever before.
 Instead of taking turns with magnifying glasses in a typical in-person session, tools like the HoverCam and Zoom screen-sharing can be used to give everyone a close-up view.

 Seelig shared that she recently led an entire class on medieval manuscripts using the HoverCam, and it allowed the students to get a high-resolution view of each page and zoom in on different areas of interest.